THE DOVER WAR MEMORIAL PROJECT

 Finnis, A. E.

-Annie was buried on the 7 April at St Mary's, Dover.
+Annie was buried on 7 April at St Mary's, Dover.
 12 FH, her coffin draped with the Union Flag, after a funeral service held at the Congregational Church

 Flynn, M. E. and M. F.

 They were buried at Shepherdswell, their coffins draped with the Union Flag.
 Both were workers for the church, and before taking up positions in Dover they had conducted a preparatory school at Shepherdswell.
-In Dover they worked in clerical jobs, one at the National Provincial Bank, and the other at Messrs W J Smith
+In Dover they worked in clerical jobs, one at the National Provincial Bank, and the other at Messrs W J Smith.

 In 1943 Mr and Mrs W Sharp placed an In Memoriam to their "dear friends, Peggy and Bessie Flynn, also Miss Goodwin".
 Miss Goodwin also lived at 11 Pencester Road